 You’ll see growing corporate pressure in 2018.
 With it, keep your eyes open for CEOs taking public positions on social issues—stepping in where policymakers are failing.
 It will be the communicator’s job to advise these business leaders on how to build trust and confidence with their stakeholders.

-Throughout my career, communications has traditionally stood on its own as a service to other departments within a company or organization, which are often seen as “clients.”
-For example, a comms team will be called when a sales department needs to promote a specific product or a program manager wants to run a campaign for maternal health.
+Throughout my career, communications has stood on its own as a service to other departments within a company or organization.
+For example, a communications team is called when a sales department needs to promote a specific product or a program manager wants to run a campaign.
 Historically, communications has responded by providing the needed content and design to implement these initiatives.
 I’ve seen this slowly change over time.
 In 2018, we’ll see that paradigm shift dramatically.

-Organizations and businesses are catching on that communications is most functional when integrated across the company—with marketing, sales, finance and programming.
+Organizations and businesses are catching on that communications is most functional when integrated across the company—with marketing, sales, finance and programming, for example.
 Look out for the consolidation of positions like “Digital Communications Manager” and “Financial Communications Account Executive.”
 Companies will create new positions like these to more closely associate people with the work they do.
-So, we’ll need to work closely with our colleagues in each department and understand their functions so we can effectively communicate and elevate their work internally and externally.
+We’ll need to work closely with our colleagues in each department and understand their functions so we can effectively communicate and elevate their work internally and externally.

 I’ve seen time and again how important it is to make data-informed decisions.
-But what is a data-informed decision?
+But what does that mean exactly?

 Organizations need employees trained in data analysis, such as programming, visualization and statistics, to understand their audiences, cut costs, improve customer service and reach the right funders.
 Companies in the wireless, healthcare and software industries are using big data in this way, and nonprofits can similarly reap huge benefits from big data.
 The Foundation Center manages a grand database for nonprofits to find out what and where donors are funding, and how to use data to advance their missions.

-As data becomes more integral to operations, communicators must work side-by-side with data analysts to simplify the language so everyone across the organization understands the meaning, and uses it to make better decisions, like personalizing content.
+As data becomes more integral to operations, communicators must work side-by-side with data analysts to simplify the language so everyone across the organization understands the meaning, and uses it to make better decisions, like how to personalize content.

 We also need to be honest about data.
 It doesn’t lie, but how it gets translated can skew meaning.
 And, if you’re measuring likes, clicks and shares, understand exactly why you are using those metrics.
 Will they help you get closer to your goals?